Other names: Italian Mastiff, Can Corso Mastiff, Cane Corso Italiano, Italiano Molosso

 The Cane Corso is relatively independent, in the way that he can protect a property on his own and will always focus on completing a task.
 However, he still doesn’t like being left alone for long periods of time.

-That being said, he doesn’t need to be in constant contact with members of his social group, nor will he instigate cuddles with his loves ones.
+That being said, he doesn’t need to be in constant contact with members of his social group, nor will he instigate cuddles with his loved ones.
 But, he is nonetheless very attached to them.

 Behaviour of the Cane Corso